ayaamghi/cardgamedriver/codereview.md

             }
 `

 that we get `Attempted value was 0`, where attempted value refers to the size of player1Hand.
 This error only ocassionally appears because having 0 cards is a possible losing state of Lamarckian poker according to the linked site in the [README.md](https://boardgamegeek.com/blog/743/blogpost/17479/lamarckian-poker-a-surprising-diamond-in-the-rough).
 It is only one of the possible losing states however, so its not always triggered.
-We can fix the bug by checking first if the size of either players hands is zero, and if it is, exiting early and stating one of the players lost.
+We can fix the bug by catching the exception and checking which player had zero by checking which one had more and so can't have had zero--since one player has to win each comparison only one can be zero.